 China’s stocks are set to climb 36 percent over the next year as valuations drop below their decade average and the government further loosens monetary policy, according to Credit Suisse Group AG.
 The Shanghai stock measure is likely to rise to 3,100 by the end of June 2013, Vincent Chan, head of China research at Switzerland’s second-largest bank, said in an interview at a June 7 conference in Hangzhou, China.

-21Vianet Group Inc. (VNET), an Internet data center service provider based in Beijing, slid 9.2 percent last week to a five- month low of $9.99.
-Hollysys Automation Technologies Ltd. (HOLI), an automation system manufacturer, lost 8 percent for the week to $8, the lowest level this year.
+21Vianet Group Inc. (VNET:US), an Internet data center service provider based in Beijing, slid 9.2 percent last week to a five- month low of $9.99.
+Hollysys Automation Technologies Ltd. (HOLI:US), an automation system manufacturer, lost 8 percent for the week to $8, the lowest level this year.

 To contact the reporters on this story: Belinda Cao in New York at email@example.com; Leon Lazaroff in New York at firstname.lastname@example.org